 The penalties for manslaughter vary based on the specific circumstances of your case.
 A manslaughter conviction can result in one of the following sentences:

-• No more than ten years in prison
+- No more than ten years in prison

-• A $500 fine and/or no more than ten years in jail
+- A $500 fine and/or no more than ten years in jail

 Common Defenses for Murder Charges

-With the severity of the crime and the penalties involved, knowing potential defenses against these charges can help you better understand your options.
+With the severity of the crime and the penalties involved, knowing potential defenses against murder charges can help you better understand your options.
 Your criminal defense attorney will advise you on the route that will be best for your situation.
 Here are some common defenses for murder charges.

-• Self-Defense — Self-defense is considered a justified homicide.
+- Self-Defense — Self-defense is considered a justified homicide.
 If an individual acts in self-defense, which results in the death of another, they cannot be convicted of first-degree murder.

-• Diminished Capacity — This defense questions the defendant’s ability to form intent.
+- Diminished Capacity — This defense questions the defendant’s ability to form intent.
 If the prosecution can’t prove the defendant fully intended to commit murder, the defense may be able to get the charges reduced or request an acquittal.
 Individuals such as minors, those with mental impairment, and those mentally impaired by head trauma or intoxication are all people who can use the diminished capacity defense.
 On the other hand, those with a mental disorder can be found not guilty because of insanity.
 If this is the case, they are not released.
 Instead, they are typically placed in a mental institution.

-• Mistaken Identity — The prosecutor’s job is to prove beyond a reasonable doubt that the defendant is the person who committed the murder.
+- Mistaken Identity — The prosecutor’s job is to prove beyond a reasonable doubt that the defendant is the person who committed the murder.
 Your criminal defense attorney can argue that it was someone else.

-• Failure to Prove the Elements — If the prosecution cannot prove the elements of the case, which include intent to kill someone, killing someone, premeditation, or deliberation, your defense team can argue failure to prove the elements.
+- Failure to Prove the Elements — If the prosecution cannot prove the elements of the case, which include intent to kill someone, killing someone, premeditation, or deliberation, your defense team can argue failure to prove the elements.

-• Accidental Killing — Not all killings are considered murder.
+- Accidental Killing — Not all killings are considered murder.
 If a death was accidental, your defense can argue that.
 This can result in a reduced charge of second-degree murder or manslaughter.

 Turn to Jeremy Widder Law if You’re Facing Murder Charges in Maryland